k21971/EvilHack/doc/evilhack-changelog.md

 - Attempt to make Wizards less reliant on weapons, focus more on spellcasting (round two)
 - Changes to to-hit formula for force bolt spell
+- Fix: restore ability spell could not be used on ridden steed